bodulic/CATS-rf/README.md

 - WSL (i.e. Ubuntu on Windows)

 ### MacOS
 If you are using MacOS, Bash (version >= 4.0) and GNU versions of core utilities are required.
-In this case, `PATH` variable should be adjusted so that CATS-rf uses GNU versions of core utilities:
+In this case, the `PATH` environment variable should be adjusted so that CATS-rf uses GNU versions of core utilities:

 - Install Bash ≥ 4.0 via [Homebrew](https://formulae.brew.sh/formula/bash):